Little-known panoramic route connecting Tusheti highlands with Kakheti.

 The trail then passes a series of forest belts and 15 minutes later emerges by a shepherd's hut.
 From here, it continues in the western direction, occasionally going up, but mostly staying on the contour line.
 You will pass traverse two smaller side ridges, then comes a slight descent to the valley of Chalabakhi river, just a few hundred meters from the main road.
 Cross the creek and continue up the valley - there may be a large amount of snow here even in summer as the sun does not reach this junction.
 Once you find some spot you like, break a camp.

-Follow a vague shepherd’s path beside the stream until the valley opens up with a wide pass ahead.
-Climb steeply to the pass then follow the ridge left to a flat hill beneath a rocky peak.
-Drop off the ridgeline, traversing the flank of the large peak to your left towards a side ridge you see to the south.
+Follow a vague shepherd's path besides the stream until the valley opens up with a wide pass ahead.
+Climb steeply towards the wooden post marking the pass.
+From the post, drop down a few meters to reach a shepherd's path.
+If coming from Artana, this path can be followed NW to reach the Abano pass and avoid the steep descent to the Chalabakhi valley.
+Follow the path to traverse the flank of the large peak to your left towards a side ridge you see to the south.

-Little below the top of the ridge, you will find a shepherd's hut.
+Little below the top of the ridge, you will see an old shepherd’s hut below.
 Pass above this, then turn east and climb along the flank of a second rocky peak towards a second pass to reconnect with the main Greater Caucasus ridge (altitude 3000m).
-Once reaching this pass, the route follows the line of the ridge for around 7,5km (the main ridge line is obvious, there is only one split some 4km in where you need turn east/left while the side ridge runs straight).
+There is another metal post at the pass.
+Once reaching this pass, the route follows the line of the ridge for around 10km.
 There are vague shepherd’s paths to follow and some flat areas for camping if bad weather comes in.
+Follow the ridge, dropping down to your right to avoid any rocky obstacles.
 Water is available along the ridge at the small lakes that are visible from the path (one such lake located north of Mt.
-Zetavi).
+Zetavi, which can be reached from the "flat campsite" waypoint - lets call it Zetavi lake).

 Follow the top of the ridge, while rapidly losing altitude.
 On the right side, below, you will see a shepherd's hut which you may want to check.
 At the altitude of 2150m, when the trail approaches trees, it sharply turns left and drops another 200 elevation meters through the forest to the Eshmakisghele creek.
 There is a small wooden bridge.
 On the other side, climb steeply up to regain those 200 lost meters.
 Once you get out, you will see another hut nearby.
 The area is suitable for a camp, provided you got water down at the creek.

 From the hut, the trail going up the valley, gradually getting close to the Natsidrskhevi river.
 Finally, cross the river and climb an opposing ridge - on the top, you will find several large stone cairns.
 Turns to the west - follow the ridge for around 6km on a clear path and enjoy the incredible panoramas until you reach Mt.
 Kokhta, the last prominent hill of the ridge.
 From here, it´s just one long descent - follow a clear shepherd's path through the woods with many switchbacks till you reach a confluence of Siphistskali and Okhotistskali creeks.
-Cross this stream then follow the path beside the river for about 1,5 hours until you reach the village of Artana.
+Cross this stream then follow the path beside the river for about 1,5 hours until you reach the village of Artana - you will need to cross about five smaller subsidiaries along the route.
+If starting from Artana, ensure you fill up on water at the stream, as there is none available again until reaching the Natsidrskhevi river.

 This trail was submitten by James Stearn, who in 2019 crossed Georgia west to east and plans to finish his Caucasus traverse once borders are reopened.
 Some photos from his trip can be found at his website.
 Thanks a lot!